animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 > [!WARNING]
 > ### Loony tailored scream
 >
 > I was facing a nearly full moon that was visible beyond the direction of the brook, above the rest of the woods.
 To the left, there was an area that I thought perhaps belonged to a neighborhood.
 I screamed for help.
 My voice sounded insincere and casually unafraid, like a different person's, out of tune from what I was thinking and feeling, like somebody who was just born in me, who didn't trust my attempted plea, who trusted even the hypothetical people in the neighborhood nearby more than the innocence of the bearer of her voice.
 Only in retrospect can I attribute a gender to that voice.
-At the time, it just sounded idiosyncratic to how afraid and sincerely-serious I was feeling.
+At the time, it just sounded idiosyncratic to how afraid and serious I thought I was feeling.

 <!--
 > [!WARNING]